 1. It is said that tooth scaling causes teeth to become loose

-There is no evidence on saying scaling is responsible for loose teeth or malpositioned teeth.
+There is no evidence to say scaling is responsible for loose teeth or malpositioned teeth.
 Just the opposite, the worst scenario is not removing plaque or tartar, which may lead to periodontitis (gum infection) and finally to the bone tissues and loosening of the tooth.

 With these in mind, you need to think about scaling as a preventive way to help teeth stay fixed and stable by preventing tartar and plaque from accumulating on teeth.

 2. They say it leads to enamel erosion